phalcon-orphanage/docs/en/controllers.md

 }
 ```

 Additional URI parameters are defined as action parameters, so that they can be easily accessed using local variables.
-A controller can optionally extend `Phalcon\Mvc\Controller`.
+A controller can optionally extend [Phalcon\Mvc\Controller](api/Phalcon_Mvc_Controller).
 By doing this, the controller can have easy access to
 the application services.

 Parameters without a default value are handled as required.
 Setting optional values for parameters is done as usual in PHP: